 The State Opening of Parliament normally takes place on the first day of a new parliamentary session or shortly after a general election.

-The next State Opening is scheduled to take place on Tuesday 7 November 2023
+Following the General Election the next State Opening of Parliament is scheduled to take place on Wednesday 17 July 2024

-As this is will be the first State Opening by HM King Chalres III, as Monarch, will publish details of changes to the procession as soon as they are confirmed and share the information on the social media channels below.
+We will publish details of any changes to the procession / timings, as soon as they are confirmed, and share the information on the social media channels below.

 A solitary carriage, usually the Queen Alexandra's State Coach, with a special mounted escort of a Corporal of Horse and six Troopers from the Household Cavalry carries the Regalia.